Logo

 In the Export Solutions window, click on New at the bottom of the screen.

-• Enter the name of the macro for a Preparation Macro if you have one.
-This would be a macro you want to run before exporting the data to Excel, such as clearing out a pivot table.
+• Enter the name of the macro for a Preparation Macro if there is one.
+This would be a macro that needs to run before exporting the data to Excel, such as clearing out a pivot table.

 • Enter the name of the macro for the Completion Macro.
-In my case, my VBA macro name was “TestMacro” so that is what I put here.
+In my example, the VBA macro name is "TestMacro".

 • Select a Visible To setting - everyone or yourself only.